en_USEnglish

 Controlling the quality of deliverables is another crucial task in ensuring project success.
 As project manager, you need to ensure that all project deliverables meet defined quality standards.
 This involves setting up quality control processes, carrying out regular checks and taking the necessary corrective action in the event of non-compliance.

-Readjustment in the event of deviation from objectives
+Readjustment in case of deviation from objectives

 Risk and problem management